seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 **LODOWICK**
 *\[Reads.]*
-More fair and chaste than is the queen of shades,—
+More fair and chaste than is the queen of shades,--

 **KING EDWARD**
 That line hath two faults, gross and palpable: